public-accountability/littlesis-main/README.md

 Login into mysql root shell: ```  mysql -u root -proot -h 127.0.0.1 ```.
 Run this comand from _outside_ docker although you will access the mysql that is running inside the container.

-Create a the littlesis_test database and give the littlesis db user access to it:
+Create the littlesis_test database and give the littlesis db user access to it:

 ``` sql
 create database littlesis_test;